Macau GP: Sizzling Irwin claims pole with unofficial lap record

 He topped Qualifying 2 by 1.8 seconds from Peter Hickman (SMT Bathams BMW), who is bidding for a third consecutive win around the 3.8-mile Guia course.

+Eight-time winner Michael Rutter was third on the SMT Bathams BMW after finishing second fastest in practice and first qualifying.
+The 45-year-old lapped in 2m 24.973s.

-Manx rider Conor Cummins claimed a front row start on the Padgett’s Honda as the Ramsey man posted the third fastest time in 2m 25.55s, leaving him 2.4 seconds down on pole man Irwin.
+Manx rider Conor Cummins impressed again on the Padgett’s Honda as the Ramsey man posted the fourth fastest time in 2m 25.55s, leaving him 2.4 seconds down on pole man Irwin.

-Eight-time winner Michael Rutter slipped to fourth on the SMT Bathams BMW after finishing second fastest in practice and first qualifying.
-Rutter’s time of 2m 26.959s was 3.8 seconds adrift of pacesetter Irwin, with Martin Jessopp next in fifth on the Riders Motorcycles BMW.
+Martin Jessopp, who has finished as the runner-up three times at Macau, was fifth fastest on the Riders Motorcycles BMW with Aussie David Johnson completing the top six, also BMW-mounted.

-David Johnson (BMW) rounded out the top six followed by Lee Johnston, who improved significantly on the BMW HP4 to go seventh.
-Horst Saiger (Kawasaki), Derek Sheils (Cookstown Burrows Suzuki) and Dan Kneen (Penz13.com BMW) were the top ten.
+Lee Johnston improved significantly on the BMW HP4 to go seventh ahead of Horst Saiger (Kawasaki).
+Derek Sheils (Cookstown Burrows Suzuki) and Gary Johnson (Briggs Kawasaki) were the top ten.

-Gary Johnson (Briggs Kawasaki) was 14th fastest, while fellow top roads man Dean Harrison was 18th on the Silicone Engineering Kawasaki.
+Dan Kneen (Penz13.com BMW) was 11th, Ivan Lintin 16th on the Dafabet Devitt Kawasaki, and Dean Harrison 18th (Silicone Engineering Kawasaki).

-Republic of Ireland riders Michael Sweeney and Steve Heneghan qualified 21st and 26th respectively, while Davy Morgan was 27th.
+Republic of Ireland riders Steve Heneghan and Michael Sweeney qualified 25th and 27th respectively, while Davy Morgan was 26th.